gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 Removal of a DTLS connection may happen under circumstances as described above in {{remove-dtls-connection}} in different states of the Association.
-This section describes how the implementation should take care of the DTLS connection removal in details.
+This section describes how the implementation should take care of the DTLS connection removal in details:

-The initial DTLS connection exists as soon as Association reaches the PROTECTED state.
-As long as one DTLS connection only exists, that DTLS connection SHALL NOT be removed as it won't be possible for the Association to proceed further.
+* As long as one DTLS connection only exists, that DTLS connection SHALL NOT be removed as it won't be possible for the Association to proceed further.

-In general a DTLS connection can be removed when there's another active DTLS connection with valid DTLS Key Contexts that can be used for negotiating further key-management DTLS 1.3 connections.
-In case the DTLS connection is removed and no useable DTLS Key Context exist for key-management DTLS 1.3 negotiation, the Association SHALL be ABORTED.
+* A DTLS connection can be removed when there's another active DTLS connection with valid DTLS Key Contexts that can be used for negotiating further key-management DTLS 1.3 connections.

+* In case the DTLS connection is removed and no useable DTLS Key Context exist for key-management DTLS 1.3 negotiation, the Association SHALL be ABORTED.